vuillaut/neuronDetector/README.md

 - Plot I(t)
     - Image -> Stacks -> Plot Z-axis profile
+    - Shows the evolution of the average of the image with time

 - Compute Median (or Mean)
     - Image->Stacks -> Z-project (Average Intensity).